 Sales and Marketing

 US wholesale drug distributors McKesson, Cardinal Health, and AmerisourceBergen account for about 55% of annual sales.
-In addition to wholesalers, the company also sells some products directly to customers including hospitals, clinics, and pharmacies.
+In addition to wholesalers, the company also sells some products directly to customers including hospitals, clinics, physicians and nurse practitioners, government agencies, pharmacies, pharmacy benefit managers (PBMs) and managed-care organizations (MCOs).
 BMS employs a direct sales force in certain markets; it also uses independent marketing representatives.
-Some products are sold through partnerships with other drugmakers, including Sanofi (Plavix and Avapro), Otsuka (Abilify), and Gilead Sciences (HIV drug Atripla and Sustiva).
+Some products are sold through partnerships with other drugmakers, including Sanofi (Plavix and Avapro), Otsuka (Abilify), and Gilead Sciences (HIV drugs Atripla and Sustiva).